-Watch the 'RX bytes' number.
-The '-d' argument will highlight every ten seconds any changes in RX Bytes numbers.
-The ten-second pause gives you time to note the 'RX Bytes' number before it changes.
-Obviously, you can reduce the amount of maths required to calculate exact changes if you remember that at least eight digits must change – per
+-d argument highlights any changes in RX bytes numbers.
+The 10-second pause gives you time to note the RX bytes number before it changes.
+You can reduce the amount of math required to calculate exact changes if you remember that at least eight digits must change – per

 Windows virtual servers

-To view and log the performance of a server you will need to use a utility called perfmon.exe, here are some simple counters to use to ensure that you do not exceed the thresholds and affect other customers on the server.
-You will have to change the scale of the graphs and also the counters, especially when it comes down to memory utilization.
-If you find these hard to read and track then we strongly advise using the utility resmon.exe to keep an eye on them.
+This section describes some counters that you can use to ensure that you do not exceed the thresholds and affect other customers on the server.
+You will have to change the scale of the graphs and also the counters in Performance Monitor, especially regarding memory use.
+If you find these hard to read and track, we recommend that you use the

-Counter: Processor information > % Processor Time > _Total
+Counter: Processor Information > % Processor Time > _Total

-Purpose: Monitors CPU load in %
+Purpose: Monitors CPU load as a percentage

-Threshold: Don't let this counter exceed 90%
+Threshold: Don't let this counter exceed 90 percent.

-Counter: Process > Working Set > _Total (or per specific process) –
+Counter: Process > Working Set > _Total (or per specific process)

-Counter: Paging file > % Usage > _Total
+Counter: Paging File > % Usage > Total

 Purpose: Review this value in conjunction with Available Bytes to understand paging activity on your system.

-Counter: Memory > Available Mbytes
+Counter: Memory > Available MBytes

 Note: If you are unsure of the amount of RAM installed, run the

 Counter: PhysicalDisk > Disk Time > _Total

-Purpose: Amount of time disk is active.
+Purpose: Amount of time that the disk is active

 Counter: PhysicalDisk > Avg.
 Disk Queue Length > _Total

-Purpose: Validates the communication medium.
+Purpose: Validates the communication medium

 Threshold: Don't let this counter rise above 4.

-Counter: Network Interface > Bytes Total/Sec > Network Interface
+Counter: Network Interface > Bytes Total/sec > Network Interface

-Purpose: Measures the number of bytes sent or received.
+Purpose: Measures the number of bytes sent or received

-Threshold: Don't let PerfMon's link speed rise above the “Maximum PerfMon Link Speed (%)” value for your virtual machine's size per the table below:
+Threshold: Don't let link speed rise above the Maximum PerfMon Link Speed (%) value for your virtual machine's size as shown in the following table:

-|Cloud Server Size (Gb)||Maximum PerfMon Link Speed (%)|
+|Cloud server size||Maximum PerfMon Link Speed (%)|

 © 2014 Rackspace US, Inc.